david-crowell/angular-playground/README.md

 gulp test: runs karma (spec-running tool) & jshint (linter) gulp autorun: starts a Node server, initiates auto-refresh in the browser when dist changes
 ```
+Autorun starts up a Node server, generally accessible by pointing your browser to localhost:8080